sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L04_Enable_Continuous_Integration_with_Azure_Pipelines.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will complete the following exercises:

-- Include build validation as part of a Pull Request.
+- Exercise 1: Include build validation as part of a Pull Request
-- Configure CI pipeline as code with YAML.
+- Exercise 2: Configure CI Pipeline as Code with YAML

 ## Estimated timing: 45 minutes